Home Images Articles Mods Links

 (4) Replace a couple of the wheel nuts to hold the disk in place

-(5) Remove the bolt at the bottom (rear) of the caliper.
+(5) Remove the bolt (slider pin) at the bottom (rear) of the caliper.
 Holding the pads in place to stop them springing out, carefully rotate the caliper back and up until it clears the pads.
-You should end up with (see image - left to right) a squeal shim, 2 springs, 2 pads and 2 shims (backing plates).
+You should end up with (see image - left to right) a squeal shim, 2 springs (Mk1/2 only), 2 pads and 2 shims (backing plates).
 If the metal end-clips (not shown) fall out with the pad, replace them in the caliper.

-(6) Tie the caliper up out of the way with the string
+(6) Get the caliper up out of the way (safest is to tie it back with string)

 (8) Compress the brake caliper piston back - I am usually able to do this with a tight squeeze of my fingers (I have to hold the pressure on for about 20 seconds and the piston gradually sank back in), but you may find it is necessary to use a G-Clamp to squeeze it back.
 (Some sites recommend levering the piston with a screwdriver, but this uneven pressure can damage the mechanism).